-Application of maintenance standards to a project is generally determined by the pavement recommendation.
-A grade raise of 2 inches or less of surfacing, or its equivalent (See below), is permissible.
-More than a 2 inch grade raise will indicate the initial programming of a 3R project, pending further investigation.
+Application of Preventive Maintenance standards to a project is generally determined by the pavement recommendation.
+A grade raise of two inches or less of surfacing, or its equivalent (See below), is permissible.
+More than a two-inch grade raise will indicate the initial programming of a 3R project, pending further investigation.

-M&R has determined that 1 inch of in place recycle is structurally equivalent to 1⁄4 inch of Hot Mix Asphalt, e.g. a pavement determination of 2 inches of in place recycle followed by a 11⁄2 inch overlay is equivalent to a 2 inch grade raise.
+M&R has determined that one inch of in place recycle is structurally equivalent to one-quarter inch of Hot Mix Asphalt, e.g. a pavement determination of two inches of in place recycle followed by a one and one-half inch overlay is equivalent to a two-inch grade raise.
 In place recycling strategies include Cement Stabilized Bituminous, Fly Ash Stabilized Bituminous, Hydrated Lime Slurry Stabilization, Cold in place recycle with foam, and Hot in place recycle.